Barrett’s Esophagus Specialist

 Your doctor discusses your symptoms with you and performs an endoscopic examination, if need be.

 Your doctor typically diagnoses Barrett’s esophagus by performing an endoscopy, a procedure where a thin tube with a light and camera is passed down your throat and into your stomach to collect images.
 During an endoscopy, your doctor also may perform a biopsy to take tissue samples to evaluate.

 Capsule endoscopy is another test to examine your esophagus.
 With this test, you swallow a pill-sized capsule that contains a camera.
 The camera transmits images of your esophagus and digestive tract.

 Your treatment is generally tailored to the results of a biopsy, if you had one.
 For example, if the biopsy reveals low-grade dysplasia, that means your cells show some of the early signs of cancer.
 If this is the case, your doctor may wish to monitor you over time, or recommend a treatment called radiofrequency ablation, which uses heat to destroy the precancerous cells.

-If you’ve been suffering from the symptoms of GERD and are worried you have Barrett’s esophagus, call Capitol Gastro today or book a consultation online for expert diagnosis and treatment.
+If you’ve been suffering from the symptoms of GERD and are worried you have Barrett’s esophagus, call Capitol Gastro today for expert diagnosis and treatment.